-I started my photographic practice in film.
-Just before digital photography took off I found myself taking a different career path.
-Following the birth of my daughter, I resumed my professional practice reskilling myself for the digital age.
+I began my photographic practice with film.
+Just before digital photography really took off, I found myself taking a different career path.
+After the birth of my daughter, I resumed my photographic practice reskilling myself for the digital age.
 In the last few years however, I have returned to my photographic roots, namely film-based photography.

 I work mainly with large format cameras.
 Owing to their weight and the amount of equipment involved, location work tends to be slow and carefully considered.
-As a stay at home Dad, I’m not always able to get out, therefore I’ve been doing a lot of still-life set ups despite the inconvenience to the rest of the household!
+As a stay-at-home Dad, I am not always able to get out, therefore I’ve been doing a lot of still-life set ups, despite the inconvenience to the rest of the household!

-In a time where there is a prevalence for imagery that displays an appetite for granular sharpness and subject matter leaving little to the imagination, my work contrasts with a more traditional and reflective aesthetic.
+In a time where the everyday vogue is for imagery that displays granular sharpness and subject matter that leaves little to the imagination, my work contrasts with a far more traditional and reflective aesthetic.
 As a Photographer I am seeking the mystery and beauty that hide the shadows.
 And as a Darkroom Printer I’m looking to celebrate the handmade nature of the process and the work.

 My practice is certainly not limited to film.
 I work in the confluence of both technologies, film and digital, with each providing their individual and combined range of possibilities.

-I was born in Libya on the edge of the Sahara desert.
+I was born in Libya on the edge of the Sahara Desert.
 Whilst I don’t remember much, I carry with me a love of wide-open spaces.
-I am drawn to the horizon and fascinated in how the land unfolds along the way.
-And as a relative newcomer to this country I continue to explore this landscape around me.
+I am drawn to distant horizons and fascinated by the landscape as it unfolds along the way.
+And as a relative newcomer to this country, I continue to explore the land that surrounds me.

-At a base level my work is a personal response to my new locale and the discoveries that I make along the way.
+At the base level, my work is a personal response to my locale and the discoveries that I make along the way.
 I often fixate on the minutia of shape and form.
-The medium that I have chosen to work with allows me to distil a landscape or detail and reveal a simplicity that interests me.
+The medium that I have chosen to work in allows me to distil a landscape or detail and reveal a simplicity that interests me.
 Through direct observation and translation, I can understand and make sense of my surroundings and enjoy their subtle forms.

 It is important that my finished work includes a reference to photographic history and tradition.
 On a physical level I aim to create work that is both warm and tactile and describes a provenance and depth of thought.